-“We hold these truths to be self-evident that all men are created equal, and they are endowed by their Creator with certain unalienable rights…” Thomas Jefferson wrote those words a couple hundred years ago and with the flick of a pen set in motion events that changed the world.
-What would happen if your kids could air their grievances, and they could make their own Declaration of Independence?
-What would the kids say in their Kids Declaration of Independence?
-Well that’s what this Declaration of Independence writing activity was all about.
+“We hold these truths to be self-evident that all men are created equal, and they are endowed by their Creator with certain unalienable rights…” Thomas Jefferson wrote those words a couple of hundred years ago and, with the flick of a pen, set in motion events that changed the world.
+What would happen if your kids could air their grievances and make their own Declaration of Independence?
+What would the kids say in their Kids’ Declaration of Independence?
+Well, that’s what this Declaration of Independence writing activity was all about.
+This makes both a great writing lesson and history lesson and was a great part of our American Revolution Unit.

 (There is one and only one affiliate link in here and it’s marked with an *, maybe someday I’ll add another affiliate link, who knows)